Lasso and probabilistic inequalities for multivariate point processes: Applications to the case of multivariate Hawkes process

 \subsection{Lasso for Hawkes processes}

-In the sequel, we still consider the main assumptions of the previous subsection: stationarity, (\ref{eq:intbound}) and the fact that the spectral radius of $\Gamma$ is strictly smaller than 1.
+In the sequel, we still consider the main assumptions of the previous subsection: We deal with a stationary Hawkes process whose intensity is given by (\ref{eq:intensity}) such that the spectral radius of $\Gamma$ is strictly smaller than 1 and (\ref{eq:intbound}) is satisfied.
 We recall that the components of $\Gamma$ are the $\gamma_{\ell, m} $'s with

-One of the main result of this section is to link properties of the dictionary (mainly orthonormality but also more involved assumptions) to properties of $G$ (the control of $\Omega_c$).
-To do so let us define for all $f\in\mathcal{H}$,
+One of the main results of this section is to link properties of the dictionary (mainly orthonormality but also more involved assumptions) to properties of $G$ (the control of $\Omega_c$).
+To do so, let us define for all $f\in\mathcal{H}$,